 In some cases, a dataset covers a much larger area than we are interested in.
 In this case we can use the Clip tool to clip the trails line layer with the bndy polygon layer.
 The bndy polygon is the “cookie cutter” in this case.

 Clipping follows the same procedures as the above overlays:

-- Find the clip tool in geoprocessing
+- Find the Clip tool in geoprocessing

-- Tee input layer is trails
+- The input feature is trails

 - Identify the level of difficulty of trails based on slope degree

-The data needed for the assignment is:
+The data needed for this assignment are:

-- Recalculate LENGTH
+- Recalculate LENGTH (use kilometers as the unit)